shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 }
 {% endhighlight %}

-In the `getIssues()` method we create a `MutableLiveData` from the data obtained from retorfit. `MutableLiveData` is the subclass of LiveData that has `setValue(T)` method that can be used to modify the value it holds.
+In the `getIssues()` method we create a `MutableLiveData` from the data obtained from retrofit. `MutableLiveData` is the subclass of LiveData that has `setValue(T)` method that can be used to modify the value it holds.

 Next let's create our ViewModel class named `ListIssuesViewModel` which extends `ViewModel` abstract class: